brianglass/anastasis/files/typikon.md

 ****

-Â§ 1.
+§ 1.
 On the Commemoration of a Feasted Saint.

 <sup>2</sup>